chandsark/devops/Readme.md

-This is the placeholder readme file
+This is the readme file for the Devops training content